 Using industry information we have designed the quays as follows:-

-To date, £50m has been invested in preparing AMEP for the speedy construction of industrial facilities for its tenants.
+To date, c. £280m has been invested in preparing AMEP for the speedy construction of industrial facilities for its tenants.

 AMEP provides tenants with first right of refusal on adjacent land enabling planned and phased development.

-We understand that tenants will require individual, bespoke capital equipment.
-However, to reduce upfront capital expenditure AMEP will provide multi-user services that are available to hire such as large cranes, reach/lift trucks, dock cranes and SPMTs.
+Tenants will require individual, bespoke capital equipment.
+To reduce upfront capital expenditure AMEP will provide multi-user services that are available to hire such as large cranes, reach/lift trucks, dock cranes and SPMTs.

 Lighting – 50m high lighting columns across the site with 30m lighting columns within the business park and supplier park areas.